AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Cross-Modality 3D Generation

 In text-to-3D shape generation, the goal is to generate 3D assets corresponding to text descriptions.
 This is very challenging, since most 3D shape generative models are trained on datasets of specific object categories like ShapeNet \cite{chang2015shapenet} and struggle to generalize to the zero-shot setting.
 Another challenge is the lack of large-scale captioned 3D shape data for training, which can limit the capabilities of trained text-to-3D shape models.
 Earlier approaches train their generative models with text-3D shape pairs.
 Text2Shape \cite{chen2019text2shape} collected a dataset of natural language descriptions on the ShapeNet dataset \cite{chang2015shapenet}, and used it to train a 3D GAN for text-to-3D shape generation.
-Liu et al. \cite{liu2022towards} adopted an implicit occupancy field representation and uses an Implicit Maximum Likelihood Estimation (IMLE) approach instead of GANs.
 ShapeCrafter \cite{fu2022shapecrafter} collected a larger dataset (Text2Shape++), and used BERT \cite{devlin2019bert}, a pre-trained text encoder, to encode the text information.
-However, such approaches are limited by the lack of the text-3D shape pairs, and these approaches also cannot perform zero-shot generation.
-To overcome this, recent works generally rely on one of two approaches to perform text-guided 3D shape generation: either a CLIP-based approach, or a diffusion-based approach.
+However, such approaches are limited by the relatively small number of text-3D shape pairs, and these approaches also cannot perform zero-shot generation (i.e., cannot generalize well).
+Therefore, subsequent works in this field overcome these issues with large-scale pre-trained text-image models (e.g., CLIP, DMs) which help to partially overcome the text-3D modality gap and reduce the text-3D pairs required, while also providing prior knowledge to help with generalization,.
+Recent works generally rely on one of two approaches: either a CLIP-based approach, or a diffusion-based approach, which we present below.